Overcome Obstacles: Turning Your Obstacles into Power

 You wonder what happened?
 The journey started out so well.
 What did you do wrong?
 Maybe you weren’t meant to go off on this journey?
 You find yourself assailed by doubts and uncertainties.

 If you were indeed on a sea voyage, you would know that this is just part of sea travel.
-You would accept it and just get on with the business of repairing your vessel or find a good use for the fallow time.
+You would accept it.
+And just get on with the business of repairing your vessel.
+Or you would find a good use for the fallow time.

 But you’re not.
-You are on an inner voyage which involves unravelling intractable areas of your inner landscape, challenging well-established modes of being and behaving, and maybe too opening up one or two old wounds.
+You are on an inner voyage that involves unravelling intractable areas of your inner landscape.
+It involves challenging well-established modes of being and behaving.
+And maybe too opening up one or two old wounds.